Shadow of the Ninja: Gameplay

 The player's default weapon is a katana, which can be traded for a kusarigama and vice versa.
 The kusarigama has a longer range than the katana and can be swung upwards diagonally and horizontally, but can only damage enemies from a specific distance and does not work as well at close range like the katana.
 If the player picks up a weapon they already have, its attack power will be strengthened by an increment of one level (with up to three attack levels).
 However, if the player takes too much damage, their weapon's strength will be reduced back to its previous level.
 There is also the possibility to use both weapons, if the player starts with the kusarigama and collects secret power-ups hidden in some levels.
 The player can also obtain throwable shuriken and hand grenades as well, both which can only be used as long as the player's supply lasts before the player reverts to using the katana or kusarigama.
 All four weapons are obtained by destroying item boxes scattered throughout each stage, along with vitality potions.

-Shadow of the Ninja consists of five levels with (that- 3X4 +2 equals 14 not 16) stages, with the first four levels being divided into three stages and the final level into two.
+Shadow of the Ninja consists of five levels with fourteen stages, with the first four levels being divided into three stages and the final level into two.
 The player fights numerous types of enemy characters throughout each level, including bosses and sub-bosses.
 Once a boss has been defeated it will explode, this explosion will heal players the closer they are to it, since actually the same amount of health from one level will be carried to the next one until either recovered with potions or by dying.
 The game ends if the player loses all of their vitality and only five chances are provided to continue.
 If two players are playing the game, their continues will be shared.

 Release

 American magazine GamePro ran a contest in 1991, awarding 10 readers with a free copy of the game; the magazine stated the 10 giveaway copies were an exclusive edition, which had a password feature not included in any of the retail versions.
-Shadow of the Ninja was re-released as a Virtual Console title for the Wii in 2010, the Nintendo 3DS and Wii U in 2015, and the Nintendo Switch via the Nintendo Switch Online service in 2020.
+Shadow of the Ninja was re-released as a Virtual Console title for the Wii in 2010, the Nintendo 3DS and Wii U in 2015, and the Nintendo Switch via the Nintendo Classics service in 2020.

 Natsume began development of a Game Boy version following the NES release.
 However, the publishing rights of the game were picked up by Tecmo and the title was subsequently revised as a Ninja Gaiden 1991 spin-off Ninja Gaiden Shadow, which was also developed by the Nagoya division of Natsume.

+A remake, Shadow of the Ninja: Reborn, was released on August 29, 2024 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S.